makersacademy/takeaway-challenge/README.md

 ```
 Code
 ```
-The code is structured in 5 classes: Takeaway (main class), Order, Menu, User_input (for placing the order) and Message (for the notification the user gets once the order has been placed)
+The code is structured in 5 classes: Takeaway (main class), Order, Menu, User_input (to get the user preferences for the order) and Message (for the notification the user gets once the order has been placed)

 The main class allows the user to see the menu, add items to the order (delegated to the User_Input and Order classes) and see the total to pay (again delegated to Order).
 It also delegates the sending of confirmation messages to the Messages class which performs the action via the Twilio API.